News 2023

 GoMCarb-SECARB announce

 April 5, 6th, and 7th, 2023: The Gulf Coast Carbon Center hosted the 2023 Joint Annual GoMCarb - SECARB Offshore Partnerships Meeting.
 Presentations covered topics about CCS Outreach; Energy, Equity, and Environmental Justice (EEEJ); Regulatory and Legislative Updates, Infrastructure, Monitoring, as well as Characterization and Assessment of Storage Opportunities.
-To read a summary about the GoMCarb Project and this event, read Tim Dixon’s IEAGHG blog here.
+To read a summary about the GoMCarb Project and this event, read Tim Dixon’s IEAGHG blog here

 March 30th, 2023: The Bureau of Economic Geology’s Outreach Team and the GCCC’s postdoctoral fellow, Dr. Zhicheng (William) Wang, participated in Geology Day at Thornton Elementary School in Temple, TX.
 William taught students about carbon dioxide with various science activities and experiments.
 The group interacted with approximately 250 students and 10 teachers throughout the day.
 Students were excited to see several scientific demonstrations, and described the event as “bring[ing] the museum to the school.”
 Due to the pandemic, many children have not had the opportunity to travel to regional museums or parks, so we must act now to engage this group now.
 Special thanks to Linda McCall, and her team, for promoting STEM to future generations!